cafe-trauma/documentation/starting_cafe.md

 Nginx is stopped with `sudo systemctl stop nginx.service`.

-# Rdf4j Set-up
+# RDF4J

 Download [rdf4j sdk](https://rdf4j.org/download/)

-I created the directory `/opt/rdf4j` to place the extracted rdf4j folder.
+On the server, I created the directory `/opt/rdf4j` to place the extracted rdf4j folder.
+Locally, feel free to place this anywhere.

-Move the server and workbench files to the webapps directory.
+You will need to move the server and workbench files to the Tomcat webapps directory.
 The location on our server is `/usr/share/tomcat/webapps`.
-To find the webapps folder, you can use `ps aux | grep catalina`.
-Alternatively, you can move them to a different folder as long as you update `Tomcat/server.xml` with the location of that folder.
+As mentioned above, this is the `$CATALINA_HOME` directory found by running `ps aux | grep catalina`.
 The server and workbench are war files that Tomcat will unzip.
-You do not need to extract them yourself.
+You do not need to unzip them yourself.
+If they do not unzip automaticaaly, then they are not in the correct folder.

-The following steps are run after Tomcat has been started.
+## Limiting access to the triplestore

+On a local instance, this is not necessary.
+However, when you put RDF4J on a server (prod or dev), you should limit access to it.
+Before editing the files mentioned, make sure Tomcat is off.

-## Rdf4j console
+## Connect to RDF4J console

+Tomcat must be running to use RDF4J.

-Within the rdf4j folder, navigate to `bin/`, where there is a `console.bat` and `console.sh`.
+Within the RDF4J folder, navigate through the extracted eclipse directory to the `bin` directory, which should contain a `console.bat` and `console.sh`.
 Either can be used to connect to the console.

+`/opt/rdf4j/eclipse-rdf4j-3.0.4/bin/console.sh`

 Connect to your server.

 `connect http://localhost:8080/rdf4j-server`

-You can show the various repositories by typing `show repositories` or `show r` and connect to one with `connect <respoitory>` or connect to the default one using `connect default`.
+You can show the various repositories by typing `show repositories` or `show r`, and you can connect to one with `connect <repository>` or connect to the default one using `connect default`.
 Use `disconnect` to disconnect.

 The repositories used by the server belong to Tomcat.
+Locally, I found it easier to connect to rdf4j-workbench through my browser at `http://localhost:8080/rdf4j-workbench` and create the repository there.
+I created a `native` respository.

+Note: `8080` is the default port for Tomcat.
+If you have changed Tomcat's port, then that is what you will need to connect to.

+On the server, you will need to find the repository directory belonging to Tomcat.
+You can find them using `sudo find / -name 'repositories'` to find all possible `repositories` directories and then selecting the one that is a subdirectory of a `tomcat/.RDF4J` directory.
+I found the folder at `/usr/share/tomcat/.RDF4J/server/`.

-I found them at `/usr/share/tomcat/.RDF4J/server/`, which then contains the appropriate `respoitories` directory.
-You can use `sudo find / -name 'repositories'` to find all possible `respositories` directories.
-You will need to log in to the console as tomcat with `sudo -u tomcat /opt/rdf4j/eclipse-rdf4j-3.0.4/bin/console.sh`.
-To connect to the correct directory, you may need to use `connect /usr/share/tomcat/.RDF4J/server/`.
+You will also need to log in to the console at tomcat in order to have permission to access this directory.

+`sudo -u tomcat /opt/rdf4j/eclipse-rdf4j-3.0.4/bin/console.sh`

+You may get a message saying `Illegal value for property workdir`.
+You can ignore this.
+Next, connect to the correct directory.

+`connect /usr/share/tomcat/.RDF4J/server/`

 ## Create a triple repository

+After connecting:

 ```
 > create native